ptytb/pips/README.md

 ## todo

+- [ ] Install packages dialog like in R Studio (with completion)
+- [ ] Global PyDoc indexing and searching
 - [ ] Now assuming *utf-8* for IO whilst old(?)
 Python versions use cp1252, which generates empty strings for Chinese, Russian, etc.
 - [ ] Filter package search results for conda by relevant Architecture
 - [ ] Implement some missing conda commands